Should I Stay or Should I Go?

 In the end, I would recommend you stick around long enough to meet the buyers and get a quick feel for them.
 Hand them a flyer for the house with your name and phone number/email address printed on it.
-Explain that if they have any questions they or their agent can reach out and you will be happy to answer.
-Give them any instructions for shutting up the house when they leave.
+Explain that if they have any questions, they or their agent can reach out, and you will be happy to answer.
+Give them instructions for shutting up the house when they leave.
 (Lights out, lock door, text you, whatever).

 Be polite.
 Be brief.
 Then be gone.